SLB974/GrandPyBot-dev/README.md

   - an anecdote about the location from wikipedia.org.
   - a link to wikipedia page for further informations.

-Please, make sure to onfigure the app/config/settings.ini file containing constants :
+Please, make sure to configure an .env file containing constants :

   - GOOGLE_API_KEY = (your personnal google api key)
   - FLASK_DEBUG = True (for development features).

 You can try the online finale version on (https://grandpy974.herokuapp.com/).

 You can run the application by launching "main.py"